My Back Story - My Fight Against Back Pain

 Positivity is key!

-Now it was through stories that were shared on forums that the inspiration came to start that journey.
+It was through stories that were shared on back pain forums that I found the strength and inspiration to start that journey back from the brink of despair.

-So I have shared the things I have learned whilst researching my own problem, both physical and psychological, as well as my own personal experiences.
+So I have shared the things I have learned whilst researching my own problem, as well as sharing my own personal experiences.